jackyzha0/quartz/content/notes/Fuck-it.md

 Maybe it can be good.
 If I follow the right subs.
 But then I'll still be exposed to the general culture of reddit (I dont even know what I mean the the general culture of reddit).
 How has reddit benefitted me in a substantial way? - It hasn't.
 If it had I don't think it would be this hard think of something.
 Introduced me to OE (is that really a good thing?).
 Lots of help with calisthenics and mobility.
 Cool art.
 Interesting articles about futurology.
 Although I could have got all those three things just as easily from other places.
 Whatever, I didn't really miss it that much when I deleted it for a week or two.

 Same with instagram.
 It's hard not to feel inadequate.
 Because I compare myself to others.
 And judge them, and then project my judgemental nature onto other people and become scared that they'll judge me.
 Maybe I'm judgemen- .
 Am I actually judgemental?
 Yeah, sometimes I look at someone wearing clothes that don't fit my sujective standard of "coolness", and say in my head "why would you wear those stupid, tight jeans".
 But usually I catch myself, and realise that i'm being judgemental and that they can wear whatever the fuck they want and why should I care.
-Hmmm on second thought who know how many times i've subconciously judged people, and discr
+Hmmm on second thought who knows how many times i've subconciously judged people, and discriminated against them because of it?
+Maybe I'm not so tolerant after all.

+Maybe I need to "trust my insticts".
+But how do I know what fucking "instincts" are right, and which are wrong.
+What if all pedo's trusted their instincts (there must be a lot of people who fantansise but wont act).
+Yes I know its pretty clear that those intincts are wrong.
+But not all insticts are so clear cut.

+Be yourself, but dont be x,y,z

+What if myself is x,y,z

+Then dont be myself dumbass.

+Be yourself, and dont be a dickhead.

+very Scary

+Need to have faith that I'm not a dickhead.
+Need to take a leap of faith into my self-religion.

+I wonder how many other people are like this?

+All this thinking hasn't inspired or motivated me one bit.
+Is it because I keep doubting myself.
+I ~~maybe~~ shouldn't expect an intropsective thinking session to motivate me.
+I shouldn't expect to be motivated.
+I (fuck this) just need to blindly do whatever I think is best in the moment, and trust my judgement, and be confident in my ability to succeed.
+And not think to hard about it.

+I ~~think~~ it is nessesary (to learn how to spell that word) to stop and consider the general direction of my life.
+I.e., set goals and work towards them